 Here we look at the history behind some of these Irish assembled XK’s and their owners from the 1950’s to the present.

 ZL 8060: The late Frank Bigger was a skilled self-taught mechanic and keen amateur racing driver.
 He purchased XK 120 chassis 660746 (engine W2942-8) from Cavey’s, where he was later to become Service Manager, in October 1951.
 A month later he entered it in the international Daily Express Rally in Britain the first event in the car’s extensive competition career.
 Most Irish races were run on handicap and during 1952 it progressively lost its bumpers, headlights and windscreen in an attempt to gain an advantage in a host of races and hillclimbs.
 The highlights of the year were winning the Cox Memorial Trophy outright in a rain soaked Curragh in June and racing in the Wakefield Trophy against C Types and Formula 2 cars at the same venue in September.
 Race appearances continued throughout the 1950’s but at a lesser rate as Frank started entering the Monte Carlo rally each January.
 (He won outright in 1956 with Ronnie Adams and Derek Johnston in a works Mk VII.)
 Though too large to be really competitive in Irish rallies ZL 8060 also took 4th and 5th places overall in the 1953 and 1954 Circuit of Ireland events.
 ZL 8060 started life in ‘Sun Beige’ (with red wheel centres) but was later painted racing green and then red as it changed hands to Cork in 1967 then Kilkenny in the 1970’s.
 The car was again raced in the Phoenix Park and the Enniskerry hillclimb, this time in the historic class, in 1975 and competed in a Dublin University MC Night Test Trial in 1979.
-The current owner acquired ZL8060 in 1984 and is now starting a full restoration to return it to its former glory.
+The current owner acquired ZL8060 in 1984 and restored it to take part in events such as the Circuit of Ireland Deja Vu commemoration.

 ZO 2259 : Leslie Spivack had raced his MG TD at the Leinster Trophy in Wicklow in the Summer of 1951 where he had doubtless been impressed by the speed of new Jaguar XK120’s in the hands of Cecil Vard and Dr Bill Tinsley.
 In May of the following year he took delivery of his own white XK120.
 It spent week days parked on Stephen’s Green while he studied in the College of Surgeons but he quickly returned to the Wicklow town circuit.
 The most prestigious race was won by Desmond Titterington who went on to become a works Jaguar and Mercedes sportscar driver as well as having some Formula 1 races in Vanwalls and Connaughts.
 Later that year he finished 6th in the scratch Wakefield Trophy in the Curragh, behind Sir James Scott Douglas in a C type but ahead of Frank Bigger’s XK.
 He continued to race in the South and in the Ulster Trophy in the North until he traded in the Jaguar for an Aston Martin in the mid 50’s.
 ZO 2259 was last seen in Dublin around 1963.
 The photograph below shows the grid at the delayed start of the 1952 Leinster Trophy.
 ZO 2259 is behind the over heating MG Special of Lyall Collen but the interesting car is No 7.
 This is the stripped out BMW Brescia of Gil Tyrer, one of a pair of special bodied 328’s built to compete in the 1940 Mille Miglia and widely believed to have been the ‘inspiration’ behind the XK 120’s dramatic body design.
 After a very full and active life Dr Spivack passed away, quite suddenly, in the Spring of 2012.